barryku/karaf-flyway-demo/README.md

 This is a sample project to demo how to use Flyway on Karaf

-This was tested on Karaf 2.3.1.
+This was devloped and tested on Karaf 2.3.1, and tested and verified on 3.0.6.
 To run this project, do the following,

 Install MySQL driver and Flyway to karaf